Kejriwal is a 'failure': BJP on Delhi govt's handling of COVID-19 crisis

-Citing the Supreme Court's sharp comments on the Delhi government's handling of COVID-19 cases, the BJP on Friday said the national capital's "truth" is out and Chief Minister Arvind Kejriwal has been a "failure".
+Citing the Supreme Court's sharp comments on the Delhi government's handling of COVID-19 cases, the BJP on Friday said the "truth" is out and Chief Minister Arvind Kejriwal has been a "failure".
+BJP spokesperson Sambit Patra said the court's comments are " worrisome" and show that the health infrastructure in the city has crumbled.
+"This is not time for any aggressive politics but to come together to rescue Delhi and to think of the city seriously.
+Shedding its negative politics, the Kejriwal government should work on the ground and be concerned about people of Delhi," he said.
 Earlier in the day, the Supreme Court termed as "horrific" the state of affairs in Delhi hospitals, with dead bodies being stacked next to COVID-19 patients.
 It sought responses from the Centre and different states as it took suo moto (on its own) cognisance of the treatment being meted out to patients and the handling of bodies.

 - READ MORE ON: